akshayt1998/akshay_ml_projects/README.md

 # akshay_ml_projects
-This repo contains all the basic ML projects that I created
+This repo contains all the basic ML projects that worked on